Morlabs/Contributions/Recurring_tasks/open_positions.md

 ### Multi-Agent Framework Tech Lead
 - **Role Name:** Multi-Agent Framework Tech Lead
-- **Description:** Leads the development and integration of multiple smart agents to work collaboratively towards common goals within the DAO's ecosystem.
+- **Description:** Leads the development and integration of multiple smart agents to work collaboratively towards common goals, levaraging [CrewAI](https://www.crewai.io/) or a similar multi-agent framework.
 - **Responsibilities:**
   - Architect and develop frameworks that enable seamless interaction and cooperation among smart agents.
   - Ensure the scalability and security of multi-agent systems.